 Definition

 SD-JWT (Selective Disclosure for JWTs) is the IETF specification that retrofits privacy onto the ubiquitous JSON Web Token.
-Standard JWTs are all-or-nothing: present the token and every claim inside it is visible.
-SD-JWT changes that by letting the issuer mark individual claims as selectively disclosable, so the holder later chooses which ones to reveal to each verifier — without breaking the issuer's signature.
+A standard JWT is all-or-nothing: present the token and every claim inside it — name, birthdate, address, entitlements — is visible to the verifier, whether the interaction needs it or not.
+SD-JWT changes that contract.
+The issuer marks individual claims as selectively disclosable, and the holder later chooses, presentation by presentation, exactly which ones to reveal to each verifier — all without breaking the issuer's signature over the credential.

 The salted-hash mechanism

-For each disclosable claim, the issuer does not embed the cleartext.
-Instead it creates a Disclosure — a base64url-encoded JSON array containing a random salt, the claim name, and the claim value — and places only a digest of that Disclosure into the signed payload.
-The holder receives the JWT plus the full set of Disclosures.
-At presentation time the holder forwards only the Disclosures they wish to reveal; the verifier hashes each one and matches it against the digests in the signed token.
-The salt ensures the hash function is second-preimage resistant, and implementations must support SHA-256.
+The construction is refreshingly plain.
+For each disclosable claim, the issuer does not embed the cleartext value in the signed payload.
+Instead it creates a Disclosure — a base64url-encoded JSON array containing a random salt, the claim name, and the claim value — and places only a digest of that Disclosure into the signed token.
+The holder receives the JWT plus the full set of Disclosures alongside it.
+At presentation time, the holder forwards the token together with only the Disclosures they wish to reveal; the verifier hashes each one and matches it against the digests inside the signed payload.
+Anything not disclosed remains an opaque digest — provably committed to by the issuer, but unreadable.
+The per-claim random salt is what prevents guessing: without it, a verifier could hash likely values ("is the birthdate 1990-01-01?") and test them against the digests.
+Implementations must support SHA-256 as the digest function, and holder-binding extensions let the presentation prove possession of a holder key so a stolen credential cannot simply be replayed.

 In Simple Terms

 SD-JWT (Selective Disclosure for JWTs) is the IETF specification that retrofits privacy onto the ubiquitous JSON Web Token.
-Standard JWTs are all-or-nothing: present the token…
+A standard JWT is all-or-nothing: present the…